-In a marketing piece as small as business cards, the choice of font can make or break the design, so having your own palette of free fonts makes the task easier.
-Since the purpose of business cards is to convey contact information, a font is made even more important for such a weighty document.
+In a marketing piece as small but relevant as business cards, the choice of font can make or break the design.
+The purpose of business cards is to convey contact information, so the right font can clarify or muddle up such important details.
+Having your own palette of free fonts makes the task easier.
 Make sure that your business card printing is a success by using a font that will both look professional and remain readable at such a small size.

 Tips for choosing fonts